bird-house/birdhouse-deploy/birdhouse/components/README.rst

   # if scheduler container already running:
   # recreate scheduler container for new AUTODEPLOY_PLATFORM_FREQUENCY to be effective
-  ./birdhouse-compose.sh stop scheduler && ./birdhouse-compose.sh rm -vf scheduler && ./birdhouse-compose.sh up -d
+  birdhouse compose stop scheduler && birdhouse compose rm -vf scheduler && birdhouse compose up -d

   # if scheduler container not running yet: start the newly added scheduler component
-  ./birdhouse-compose.sh up -d
+  birdhouse compose up -d

 * Create a ``${USER}-test`` branch so you can add bogus commits without affecting your real PR.
 Set up your main checkout (birdhouse-deploy) to track that test branch so it will detect new changes on the test branch and trigger the autodeploy.